lydiaYchen/LydiaYchen.github.io/research.md

 In this line of research, we are designing learning algorithms and prototyping system solutions for ML training and inference on distributed edge devices.
 Topics include:

-- [Confidential Vertical Learning for Manufacturer]: collaborating with the world leading material manufacturers to design confidential vertical fedearated learning on variety of machine learning models
+- Confidential Vertical Learning for Manufacturer: collaborating with the world leading material manufacturers to design confidential vertical federated learning on variety of machine learning models
-- [Attacks and Defenses in Federated Learning]: designing data free model poisoning attacks, gradient inversion attacks, and freerider attacks for various federated learning systems
+- Attacks and Defenses in Federated Learning: designing data free model poisoning attacks, gradient inversion attacks, and freerider attacks for various federated learning systems
-- [Continue Fedearated Learning and Domain Adaptation]: designing federated learning systems that tackle two foundemntal challenges in real life: data continitously evovles through different domains and learning tasks also change over time.
+- Continue Federated Learning and Domain Adaptation: designing federated learning systems that tackle two foundemntal challenges in real life: data continitously evolves through different domains and learning tasks also change over time.
-- [Deep Model Inferences on Edge Devices]: designing and prototyping an inference engine that can search for optimal models and configurations for edge devices at scale.
+- Deep Model Inferences on Edge Devices: designing and prototyping an inference engine that can search for optimal models and configurations for edge devices at scale.

 <figure>
  <a href="#top">